-Our Sustainability Leaders strategy seeks long-term capital growth by investing in companies that meet the portfolio managers' financial and sustainability/environmental, social and governance ("ESG") criteria or that they believe are making substantial progress toward becoming a leader in sustainability and ESG policies.
+Our Sustainability Leaders strategy seeks long-term capital growth by investing in companies that meet the portfolio managers' financial and sustainability/ESG criteria.
 The portfolio managers' ESG and sustainability evaluation is integrated into a thorough assessment of investment worthiness based on financial criteria.
-The portfolio managers consider a sustainable company to be one that (i) offers products and services that have a positive impact on society; and (ii) has well defined strategies in place to ensure longevity as an investment.
+The portfolio managers consider a sustainable company to be one that (i) offers products and services that have a positive impact on society; (ii) manages its own operations sustainably; and (iii) has well-defined strategies in place to ensure longevity as an investment.
 Sustainability is not limited to environmental stewardship, but also includes a company's policies in regard to treating employees fairly and furthering their professional development, interacting in a positive way within its local community, promoting safety at all times, managing its supply chain responsibly, and employing corporate governance practices that are shareholder friendly and transparent.
-The portfolio managers or analysts assign a proprietary ESG Rating to each company (e.g., A, AA, AAA) by sector and lead the company engagements for impact assessments.
+Companies are assigned a proprietary ESG Rating by the covering analyst (e.g., A, AA, AAA), and the portfolio managers and analysts frequently engage with company management to promote best practices.

-Other Strategies
+Other ESG-Focused Strategies